ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 The impact is high, as it circumvents traditional defenses.
 The likelihood is medium, as deploying or selecting from multiple brands requires effort and coordination, and may demand deeper knowledge of platform-specific behaviors and limitations.
 Overall, this is medium risk attack.
 This attack can be mitigated by manufacturers adopting the DULT protocol and ensuring that the DULT protocol is sufficiently clear to minimize gaps in vendor-specific tracking protections.

+### Deploying GPS Tracker

+When an attacker deploys a GPS tracker to stalk a victim, they have access to greater location precision, real-time tracking, and some offer global coverage through sattelite connection.
+Attackers in rural areas and areas with low crowd-sourced network saturation who are unable to deploy bluetooth trackers saturation, and attackers looking for more advanced precision or for devices that do not offer safety protections, are able to deploy these in one off attacks.

+The impact of this attack is high for typical cases, due to the increased location precision and real time tracking functionality.
+The likelihood is medium, as these trackers are currently nominally more expensive than bluetooth based trackers, and not as readily available.
+As a result, the overall risk is high, requiring robust countermeasures.
+The impact of GPS trackers  can be fully mitigated by adding bluetooth crowd-sourced tracking functionality to GPS trackers and adopting the DULT protocol.

 ## What is in scope

 ### Technologies